-The items in the Council's Balance Sheet at 31 March 2016 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-ltem Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Itom Uncertainties Effect if actual results differ from Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £31.104m; a 1 year increase in member life expectancy would result in an increase in the pension liability of £9.129m: a 0.5% increase in the salary increase rate would result in an increase in the salary increase rate would result in an increase in the pension liability of £8.836m: a 0.5% increase in the pension liability of £8.836m: a 0.5% increase in the pension liability of £8.836m: a 0.5% increase in the pension liability of £21.791m.

-Arrears At 31 March 2016, the Council had a balance of sundry receivables of £4.649m. · · · · · · · · · · · · · · · · · · · A review of significant balances suggested that an impairment of doubtful debts of approx 22% (£1.034m) was appropriate.
-However, in the current economic climate it is not certain that such an allowance would be sufficient.
+T cl m in re or in th in The effects on the net pensions liability of changes in individual assumptions can be neasured.
+For instance, a 0.5% decrease in the discount rate assumption would esult in an increase in the pension liability of £31.156m; a 0.5% increase in the salary increase rate would result in an increase in the pension liability of £4.360m; a 0.5% increase in the pension liability of £4.360m; a 0.5% increase in the pension increase rate would esult in an increase in the pension liability of £26.371m.
+Arrears At 31 March 2017, the Council had a balance of sundry receivables of £6.571m.
+A review of significant balances suggested that an impairment of doubtful debts of approx 16% (£1.034m) was appropriate.
+However, in the current economic climate it is not certain that such an allowance would be sufficient. fu de f collection rates were to deteriorate, a urther 50% increase impairment of doubtful debts would require an additional 0.517m to be set aside as an allowance.
 Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. depreciation increases and the carrying amount of the assets falls.
+The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. de a It cl in f the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the annual depreciation charge for Council Dwellings would increase by £60,000 for every year that useful lives had to be reduced.
-Provisions The Council has made a provision of £0.542m, for the possible settlement of outstanding insurance claims based on information provided by its insurers.
+Provisions The Council has made a provision of £0.645m, for the possible settlement of outstanding insurance claims based on information provided by its insurers.
 It is not certain that all of the claims provided for will result in a payout or that the amount provided for will match the payments made.
-10% in either the total number of claims or the estimated average settlement would each have the effect of adding £54200 to the provision needed.
+10 th ea An increase over the forthcoming year of 0% in either the total number of claims or the estimated average settlement would each have the effect of adding £64500 to the provision needed.